archisman-panigrahi/wombat/README.md

 4. Open the Flatpak manifest `io.github.archisman_panigrahi.wombat.Devel.json`.
 5. Build and run from inside Builder.

-The manifest uses `org.gnome.Platform` + `org.gnome.Sdk` and a Rust SDK extension, so you can build against the GNOME runtime even if your host APT versions are older.
+The manifest uses `org.gnome.Platform` + `org.gnome.Sdk`, a Rust SDK extension, and a simple buildsystem module that runs Cargo directly.
+That lets Builder build against the GNOME runtime even if your host APT versions are older.

 If needed, install the runtimes manually: